Cynodon dactylon: Religious

 In Nepal, the grass is known as "dubo" and is used by the Hindus.
-According to Nepalese Hindus, the grass symbolises long life.
+According to Nepalese Hindus, the grass symbolizes long life.
 The grass is an essential item for the Naga Panchami festival as well as the Gaura festival.
 In a Nepalese Hindu wedding, a garland made of this grass is worn by both bride and groom.

 This grass is a Yoruba herb used for Esu or Elegba in the Ifá system of orishas.

 Medicinal value

-The rhizomes are reported to act as a diuretic in humans and the grass juice can act as an astringent.
+The rhizomes are reported to act as a diuretic in humans, and the grass juice can act as an astringent.

 It has been observed that Cynodon dactylon may be selectively eaten by dogs to swiftly induce vomiting when they have gastrointestinal problems.
 The effect may be due to irritation caused by bristles on the leaf margin.

 Other

-It is fast-growing and tough, making it popular and useful for sports fields, as when damaged it will recover quickly.
-It is a highly desirable turf grass in warm temperate climates, particularly for those regions where its tolerance to heat and drought enable it to survive where few other grasses do.
-This combination makes it a frequent choice for golf courses in the southern, southeastern U.S and South Africa.
+Bermuda grass is fast-growing and tough, making it a popular choice for sports fields because it will recover quickly when damaged.
+It is a highly desirable turfgrass in warm temperate climates, particularly in hot and dry regions where it will survive while other grass species cannot.
+The combination of heat and drought tolerance makes Bermuda grass a frequent choice for golf courses in the southern and southeastern United States and South Africa.
+Bermuda grass is also commonly used for football and baseball fields.
 It has a relatively coarse-bladed form with numerous cultivars selected for different turf requirements.

 Bermuda grass has been cultivated in saline soils in California's Central Valley, which are too salt-damaged to support agricultural crops; it was successfully irrigated with saline water and used to graze cattle.

-Professional sports

-Bermuda grass is sometimes used as the playing surface at outdoor professional sports stadiums.

-National Football League

-The following National Football League teams use it as the playing surface in their home stadiums: